 - Takeout plates from steamer and let them cool for few minutes.
 Cut fluffy khaman dhokla into small squares using knife.

 - Heat 2 tablespoons oil in a small pan or tempering pan.
-Add mustard seeds and asafoetida.
-When seeds begin to crackle, add cumin seeds, sesame seeds, curry leaves and green chillies, saute them for few seconds.
+Add1/2 teaspoon mustard seeds and a pinch of asafoetida (hing).
+When seeds begin to crackle, add 1/2 teaspoon cumin seeds, 1 teaspoon sesame seeds, 10-15 curry leaves and 4 green chillies.
+Sauté them for few seconds.

-- Garnish with chopped coriander leaves and grated coconut and serve with green coriander chutney.
+- Garnish with 2 tablespoons chopped coriander leaves and 2 tablespoons grated coconut.
+Serve with green coriander chutney.

 - Make sure that steamer is properly heated (at least 4-5 minutes) before placing the plates filled with batter in it otherwise dhokla will take more time to cook and may not turn spongy.